hoodiehq/hood.ie/README.md

     - run `bundle exec jekyll serve --watch --drafts` in your terminal and wait until it says `server running`
     - go to `localhost:4000/blog`.
 All currently available drafts are then just displayed as regular Blog posts.
 You can now check your draft and edit it in your editor.
 (Note: Jekyll is sometimes a bit slow, so this may take a little bit.)

+### Checking for insensitive content in the post
+* [Alex.js](http://alexjs.com/) is used to check for any insensitve content
+* When you want to check if the draft contains any insensitive content,
+    - run `npm run alex -- -f _posts/<your-post-filename>.md`
+    - look into reported issues and try to resolve them where it makes sense
+    - you can also do `npm run alex -- -d _drafts` to check for insensitive content in all posts inside _drafts folder

 ### Publishing the drafted Blog post

 From the command line –